sourcegraph/sourcegraph-public-snapshot/doc/admin/validation.md

 ### Validation specification

-The best way to describe this initial, simple and experimental validation specification is with the example below (in YAML format to allow for comments):
+The best way to describe this initial, simple and experimental validation specification is with the example below:

 ```yaml
 # creates the first admin user on a fresh install (skips creation if user exists)